SteveVu2212/Statistical_Rethinking/Case study/Howell1/Howell1.md

 # Loading data

-The data are partial census data for the Dobe area !Kung San which is the most famous foraging population of the twentieth century.
+The data are partial census data for the Dobe area !Kung San which is the most famous foraging population of the twentieth century

 ``` r
 data("Howell1")